Activities of Daily Life (ADLs) and Instrumental Activities of Daily Life (IADLs)

 What are Activities of Daily Life?

 Activities of Daily Life or ADLs, are tasks performed by each individual on a daily basis that are essential to independent living.

 The five ADLs:

-You may also hear of Instrumental Activities of Daily Life, or IADLs.
+You may also hear of Instrumental Activities of Daily Life or IADLs.
 These are more complex tasks that are also important when living independently within a community.
-These tasks include cooking, cleaning, finances, shopping, healthcare and medication, using telephones and technology, transportation, and caring for other individuals and pets.
+These are tasks involving cooking, cleaning, finances, shopping, healthcare and medication, using telephones and technology, transportation, and caring for other individuals and pets.

 What happens if a person is not independent with one or more ADL?

 A person in need of support of one or more Activities of Daily Living may be a candidate for assisted living.
 It may also be the case that an individual who does not need assistance with ADLs may also benefit from the amenities of an assisted living facility, especially when this person needs assistance with one or more IADLs.